Social media is a great, free way to network with your academic community

 My top suggestions for most people though, are Twitter and Instagram.

-And if you really want to learn how to use these platforms, sign up for my social media course.
+And if you really want to learn how to manage your online presence, sign up for my free course.

 Research your platform before you join